stevegbrooks/stock-search/readme.md

 This package is meant to automate some of the tedium of doing research on stocks.
 The problem is that there isn't a one-stop shop for stock data.
 For many investors, the desired data points reside on multiple, often subscription-based, websites.

-Fortunately these websites often have APIs, like Gurufocus and Intrinio.
+Fortunately these websites often have APIs, like Gurufocus.
+Intrinio is a great API to use with this application as they are completely focused on their API product, and nothing else.

 This application is meant to bring multiple different APIs together into a single interface, so that one can simply specify data points and not have to worry about visiting different websites and cobbling the information together.

 ## Dates and Historical Mode